thelimar/HashTable-Optimized/README.md

 	return NULL;
 }
 ```
 And that's where the miracle comes.
-The report showed 29 seconds accelaration and now the program runs 3.45 times faster!
+The report showed 29 seconds acceleration and now the program runs 3.45 times faster!

 ![FinalReport](https://github.com/thelimar/HashTable-Optimised/blob/main/Images/FinalReport.jpg?raw=true)

-Attempts to speed the program up even more by rewriting HashFind on pure assembler resulted in either slower program or not functioning one, so the optimisation can be considered over at this point.
+Attempts to speed the program up even more by rewriting HashFind on pure assembler resulted in either slowing program down or breaking it completely, so the optimization can be considered over at this point.

 <a name="conclusion"></a>
 ## 6. Conclusion

-In the end, the usage of SSE instructions gave us **3.69 times accelaration** on top of \O2 optimisation.
+In the end, the usage of SSE instructions gave us **3.69 times accelaration** on top of \O2 optimization.

 <a name="links"></a>
 ## 7. Links